Ordnance QF 25-pounder: Mark I

 Known officially as the "Ordnance, Quick Firing 25-pounder Mark I on Carriage 18-pr Mark IV", or "Ordnance, Quick Firing 25-pounder Mark I on Carriage 18-pr Mark V" and commonly called the "18/25-pounder".
 The Mark I was a 25-pounder barrel and breech in the modified jacket of an 18-pounder gun, as a 'loose liner'.
 The jacket provided the interface to the 18-pounder carriage.
 The earliest versions retained 18-pounder type elevation sights but later ones had Probert pattern calibrating sights on the right side of the saddle.
 The Mark IV P, carriage was a box trail, Mark V P, was a split trail.
 These conversions of the 18-pounder first entered British service in 1937.
-A few were lost in the Norwegian campaign and 704 in France, leaving about the same number in UK's global stocks.
+A few were lost in the Norwegian campaign and 704 in France, leaving about the same number in the UK's global stocks.
 They served in North Africa (until about late 1941) and India.
 This mark of 25-pounder was limited to charge 3 due to its 18-pounder carriage.